Inside Large Language Models

 You have used ChatGPT and Claude.
 This course opens them up.
 A large language model is, at its heart, doing one thing over and over: predicting the next token.
 Everything else — embeddings, attention, the transformer — is machinery built to make that one prediction astonishingly good.
 Here you will build that machinery from the bottom up, and every piece runs live in your browser.

-This is genuinely hands-on.
-You will train a real bigram model on a tiny corpus and watch it babble, then sharpen it; place tokens in an embedding space and find their nearest neighbours; turn attention weights up and down and see which earlier words a prediction leans on; run the query–key–value math of self-attention by hand-driven sliders; train a tiny neural language model live and watch its loss curve fall; and turn the temperature dial to feel the difference between dull and unhinged text.
-Each module also shows the matching Hugging Face / PyTorch idea — read-only, so you can recognize it later, with nothing to install now.
-Each ends with a short mastery check; pass it to mark the module complete.
+This course is extensively hands-on.
+You will train a real bigram model on a small corpus and progressively improve it; place tokens in an embedding space and identify their nearest neighbors; vary attention weights and observe which earlier words a prediction depends on; perform the query–key–value computation of self-attention via interactive controls; train a small neural language model and observe its loss curve decrease; and adjust the temperature parameter to observe its effect on the generated text, from deterministic to incoherent.
+Each module also presents the corresponding Hugging Face / PyTorch construct for later recognition.
+Each module concludes with a short mastery check; passing it marks the module complete.

 The core idea